Black feminism: Hip-hop culture

-Mary J. Blige was another artist who became an advocate of women empowerment in hip-hop.
-She was a legendary singer who influenced the Bad Boy Records label, although she was never signed by them.
-Together, these women shared a sense of freedom in the music business that allowed them to bring women together across the world.
-There was a new perspective in the spot light that swung the pendulum in a different direction and gave women in hip-hop a voice.
+Mary J. Blige was another artist who became an advocate of women's empowerment in hip-hop.
+She was a singer who influenced the Bad Boy Records label, although she was never signed by them.
+Together, these women brought a new perspective that gave women in hip-hop a voice.

 Hip-hop feminism, first coined by Joan Morgan in 1999, is considered to be a branch of Black feminism that Author Gwendolyn D. Pough described hip-hop feminists as people who are "immersed in hip-hop culture" and actively advocate against gender discrimination within that culture.
 She asserts that hip-hop feminists share the same predecessors as black feminists and womanists, inherently connecting the missions and goals of the two communities and grounding them both in the examination of racial, class, and gender-based discrimination.

 Writers who were figureheads for Black feminism such as Joan Morgan, Denise Cooper, and others from the Third Wave of Black feminism blended their passions for hip-hop culture and Black feminism or womanism, ultimately leading to the inception of hip-hop feminism.

-Some argue hip-hop feminism does not simply overlap with Black feminism but is an extension or expansion of Black feminism.
+The shifting political landscape of the 1980s and 1990s helped shape hip-hop feminism.
+Specifically, the elimination of welfare programs and affirmative action, the emergence of the AIDS epidemic, and the increasing size of the racial wealth gap served as catalysts for the formation of a new, distinct form of Black feminism: hip-hop feminism.

 Dr. Whitney A. Peoples argues that examples of Black women being sexually objectified in hip-hop are hyper prominent due to deep-seated racist ideologies and stereotypes that deem Black women as sexually and morally deviant.
 Hip-hop feminism explores hip-hop as a vehicle for addressing the complexities of misogyny in hip-hop and any discrepancies in mainstream feminism.
 More than speaking out against misogyny in hip-hop, however, a key characteristic of hip-hop feminism has been said to be its mission to uplift black women and girls who partake in hip-hop culture in their everyday lives.
 Black women grapple with some of the complexities and influences of hip-hop culture within discourse and writing surrounding black feminists and hip-hop feminists.